 - Check the weather forecast for an extended period of good weather.
 Look for signs of a late frost, high winds, torrential downpours.

-- Prepare garden bed by removing weeds, enhancing the oil, and aerating the soil.
+- Prepare the garden bed by removing weeds, enhancing the oil, and aerating the soil.

 - Create rows.
 Add fertilizer and/or vermiculite if desired.
 Vermiculite can help the soil retain moisture around the roots.
 I use it often when transplanting and direct seeding.